top of page

 Curriculum

-Lake Edge uses Wisconsin Model of Early Learning Standards (WMELS) to ensure our students are meeting state requirements for growth and development, but we do it in a nature-based way!
-The naturalists at Heckrodt Wetland Reserve help guide us in developing a cohesive curriculum that follows how the world is changing throughout each season.
-We also use a variety of curriculum models including Project Learning Tree, Project Wet and Project Wild.
+Lake Edge uses the Wisconsin Model of Early Learning Standards (WMELS) to ensure children are meeting state requirements for growth and development—but we do it in a nature-based way!
+The naturalists at Heckrodt Wetland Reserve helped us to create a curriculum that is unique, one of a kind curriculum, that is unique just for us.
+This curriculum follows the rhythm of the seasons, keeping children connected to the world around them.
+We also draw from engaging curriculum models such as Project Learning Tree, Project Wet, and Project Wild.

-At Lake Edge we give families the promise of daily outdoor experiences and freedom to play.
-We believe children can only learn through their play.
-It's a child's work.
+As a nature-based play school, we give families the promise of daily outdoor experiences and the freedom for children to learn through play.
+We believe play is a child’s work—the most natural and meaningful way for them to grow.

 "If we really want children to thrive we need to let their connection to nature nurture them."
 Claire Warden